 Developing Faculty Qualifications Reports

 After HLC’s policy revision in 2015 and restatement in 2016, colleges and universities began looking more closely at making sure faculty are appropriately qualified for the courses they’re teaching.
-“Clients came to Digital Measures asking if Activity Insight had reports they could use,” Becker said.
+“Clients came to Watermark asking if Digital Measures by Watermark had reports they could use,” Becker said.

 The revisions restated HLC’s “longstanding expectations regarding the qualifications of faculty and the importance of faculty members having appropriate expertise in the subjects they teach.”
 HLC states that faculty can be qualified one of two ways: